An Analysis of Robustness of Non-Lipschitz Networks: Introduction

-One reason for this vulnerability to adversarial attack is the non-Lipschitzness property of typical neural networks: small but adversarial movements in the input space can often produce large perturbations in the feature space.
-In this work, we consider the question of whether non-Lipschitz networks are intrinsically vulnerable, or if they could still be made robust to adversarial attack, in an abstract but (we believe) instructive adversarial model.
-In particular, suppose an adversary, by making an imperceptible change to an input $x$, can cause its representation $F(x)$ in feature space (the penultimate layer of the network) to move by an arbitrary amount: will such an adversary always win?
-Clearly if the adversary can modify $F(x)$ by an arbitrary amount in an arbitrary direction, then yes.
-But what if the adversary can modify $F(x)$ by an arbitrary amount but only in a {\em random} direction (which it cannot control)?
-In this case, we show an interesting dichotomy: if the classifier must output a classification on any input it is given, then yes the adversary will still win, no matter how well-separated the classes are in feature space and no matter what decision surface the classifier uses.
-However, if the classifier is allowed to abstain, then it can defeat such an adversary so long as natural data of different classes are reasonably well-separated in feature space.
-Our results hold for generalizations of these models as well, such as adversaries that can modify feature representations in random low-dimensional subspaces, or directions that are not completely random.
-More broadly, our results provide a theoretical explanation for the importance of allowing abstaining, or selective classification, in the presence of adversarial attack.
+In this work, we propose and analyze an abstract attack model designed to focus on this question of the intrinsic vulnerability of non-Lipschitz networks, and what might help to make such networks robust.
+In particular, suppose an adversary, by making an imperceptible change to an input $x$, can cause its representation $F(x)$ in feature space (the final layer of the network) to move by an arbitrary amount: will such an adversary always win?
+Clearly if the adversary can modify $F(x)$ by an arbitrary amount {\em in an arbitrary direction}, then yes, because it can then move $F(x)$ into the classification region of any other class it wishes.
+But what if the adversary can modify $F(x)$ by an arbitrary amount but only in a {\em random} direction or within a random low-dimensional subspace (which it cannot control)?
+In this case, we show an interesting dichotomy: if the classifier must output a classification on any input it is given, then indeed the adversary will still win, no matter how well-separated the natural data points from different classes are in feature space and no matter what decision surface the classifier uses.
+Specifically, for any data distribution and any decision surface, there must exist at least one class such that the adversary wins with significant probability on random examples of that class.
+However, if we provide the classifier the ability to abstain, then we show it can defeat such an adversary (while maintaining a low abstention rate on natural data) with a nearest-neighbor style approach under fairly reasonable conditions on the distribution of natural data in feature space.
+Moreover, we show these conditions can often be achieved using contrastive learning.
+Our results also hold for generalizations of these models, such as directions that are not completely random.
+More broadly, our results provide a theoretical explanation for the importance of allowing abstaining, or selective classification, in the presence of adversarial attacks that exploit network non-Lipschitzness.
+Our results also provide new understanding of the robustness of nearest-neighbor algorithms.

-Apart from providing a useful abstraction for non-Lipschitz feature embeddings, our model may be viewed as capturing an interesting class of real attacks.
-There are various global properties of an image, such as brightness, contrast, or rotation angle whose change might be ``perceptible but not relevant'' to classification tasks.
-Our model could also be viewed as an abstraction of attacks of that nature.
-Feature space attacks of other forms, where one can perturb abstract features denoting styles, including interpretable styles such as vivid colors and sharp outlines and uninterpretable ones, have also been empirically studied in \cite{xu2020towards,ganeshan2019fda}.